-Monthly on the third Monday (usually -- next: April 28) – 7 to 8:30 PM – Cathedral North Conference Room
+Monthly on the third Monday (next: July 21) – 7 to 8:30 PM – Cathedral East Conference Room

 Wine and Wisdom is a discussion and faith-sharing group for young adult women.
 The conversation provided will help to form, encourage, strengthen, and prepare those who attend to be the women that God has designed them to be.
-The topic of the next Wine and Wisdom will on Monday, April 28, and the topic will be the Beatitudes.
+The topic of this month’s discussion will be Gossip.

 Contact Tiffany (email@example.com) for more information or to RSVP.